 Viviana Oquendo

-Viviana Oquendo is a Colombian Fulbright grantee pursuing a Ph.D. in Public Policy at Oregon State University.
+Viviana Oquendo is a Columbian Fulbright grantee.
+She completed her Ph.D. in Public Policy at Oregon State University.
 She worked as an MSc in Economic Sciences, supporting several areas of public policy, until her personal life unveiled her passion for peacebuilding and rural welfare.
-As a Ph.D. candidate, she is researching how rural development can promote a culture of peace in countries that are overcoming civil war (such as her own home country).
+Her dissertation focused on how rural development can promote a culture of peace in countries that are overcoming civil war (such as her own home country).
 She acknowledges how public policy has influenced her life, so she wants to serve as a policy analyst for peacebuilding purposes.

 Maham Furqan

-Maham completed her master’s degree in economics from Government College University (Lahore, Pakistan) and has been working in academia and the private sector since 2013.
-As a PhD Fulbright scholar, she aspires to pursue her passion for international energy policy and renewable energy.
+Maham completed her PhD in Public Policy at Oregon State University in 2023.
+As a Fulbright scholar, she examined resilience valuation in microgrid development.
+She completed her master’s degree in economics from the Government College University (Lahore, Pakistan) and has been working in academia and the private sector since 2013.

 Usman Siddiqi

-Usman Siddiqi is a Fulbright Ph.D.
-Candidate at School of Public Policy, Oregon State University.
-After his Bachelors, Masters, and MPhil in political science with distinctions, he has taught the subject at GC University Lahore, Pakistan, for about 10 years.
+Usman Siddiqi completed his PhD in Public Policy at Oregon State University as a Fulbright scholar.
+After his Bachelors, Masters, and MPhil in political science with distinctions, he taught at GC University Lahore, Pakistan, for about 10 years.
 Apart from teaching, he has served in various capacities including editor of the Journal of Political Science, deputy director of Centre of Excellence China Studies, advisor of Parliamentary Students Society, and focal person of various international conferences.
-In his Ph.D., he is working on the regulatory politics of energy policy in the US.
-He is working with Hillary on research related to public adaptation and risk mitigation behaviors/policy support in the wake of extreme weather events.
+In his PhD, he studied public perceptions of energy policy in the US.
+He worked with Hilary on research related to public adaptation and risk mitigation behaviors/policy support in the wake of extreme weather events.
+Upon graduate, he took a postdoctoral position at University of Bath.

 Mahmood Muttaqee

-Mahmood Muttaqee is a Ph.D. student at the School of Public Policy at Oregon State University.
+Mahmood Muttaqee completed his Ph.D. in Public Policy at Oregon State University in 2023.
 Hailing from Bangladesh, one of the countries worst affected by climate change, Mahmood developed a passion and zeal to acquire research capabilities in the field of environmental issues and sustainability.
 Before starting his Ph.D. at OSU, Mahmood completed two Masters, in Economics and Development Studies, and an undergraduate degree in Economics.
 His research interests center around the environmental problems that climate change is expediting and how to counter these impacts, particularly through the adoption of sustainable clean energy technologies.
-He is working with Hilary on a project exploring community perceptions of microgrids.
+He worked with Hilary on a project exploring community perceptions of microgrids.
+After graduation, he became a postdoctoral scholar at University of Michigan.

 Sadaf Photo